JacobCampbell2017/AI_CS441/Programming_1_8state/README.md

 - The solution path will be displayed in the terminal or saved to a text file.
 - If saved to a file, the filename format is: `initial_state-goal_state-Heuristic.txt`.

+## Note

+By default, the maximum number of iterations is set to 3000.
+This can be changed by modifying the `MAX_ITERATIONS` constant in the script.

+## Author

+Jacob Campbell
+Spring 2024 - CS441